About Tokyo International Forum

 STOP

-The Tokyo International Forum, which is located in Tokyo’s central Marunouchi district, is a convention and arts center equipped with a range of facilities including 8 small-to-large-size halls, 34 conference rooms, a symbolic glass atrium, a refreshing and plant-filled ground-level plaza, a variety of shops and restaurants, and an art museum.
+The Tokyo International Forum, which is located in Tokyo’s central Marunouchi district, is a convention and arts center equipped with a range of facilities including 8 small-to-large-size halls, 34 conference rooms, a symbolic glass atrium, a refreshing and plant-filled ground-level plaza, and a variety of shops and restaurants.
 The Forum is visited by around 23 million people each year, and it serves as a center for promoting and communicating comprehensive culture and information.

 The Forum hosts a diverse program of events throughout the year at its distinctive and varied halls and conference rooms, including international conferences, ceremonies, academic meetings, exhibitions, concerts, musicals, and fashion shows.
 People of all ages from various backgrounds gather here to interact and enjoy the vast array of culture and information on offer.